 Is weight training hard?
 You bet your ass, but it’s also straightforward.
 Often the biggest obstacle preventing guys from reaching their goals is the complexity of their program.
 Whether you’re new to lifting and your goal is to establish a solid foundation of 10 to 15 pounds of muscle, or you’ve been in the game awhile and are experiencing plateaus, simplicity is key.
 Stripping away the excess and focusing on the fundamentals could propel you to where you want to be.

 What is the 25-rep rule?

-Developed by heralded underground strength coach C.J.
+Developed by underground strength coach C.J.
 Murphy, this simple method can lead to serious gains.
-The directions are as follows:

-A few variations can be used with the 25-Rep Rule.
-The first is an ascending/descending progression where weight is increased while repetitions decrease.
-For instance, your first week using the 25-Rep Rule you may perform 5 sets of 5 reps.
-The next week, increase the weight and perform 6 sets of 4, the next, at an even higher weight, 8 sets of 3.
-This is a dynamic method of loading that maximizes the weight/volume benefits of the 25-Rep Rule for optimal strength gains.
+1. Ascending/descending progression.
+Essentially, you increase the weight while you decrease the number of reps.
+For example, your first week using the 25-rep rule you might perform 5 sets of 5 reps.
+The next week, using this ascending/descending progression, you'll increase the weight and perform 6 sets of 4; the next, you'll pick an even higher weight and do 8 sets of 3.
+This is a dynamic method of loading that maximizes the weight/volume benefits of the 25-rep rule for optimal strength gains.

-A similar progression, utilizing the pyramid technique, divides the repetitions into 5 sets that begin with low reps, work to higher reps in the middle, then drop back down.
-This workout would start with a set of 4 repetitions, increase to 5 in the second, 6 in the third, back down to 5 in the fourth and 4 in the fifth for a total of 24 (4,5,6,5,4).
+2. Pyramid technique.
+This method divides the reps into 5 sets that begin with low reps, work to higher reps in the middle, then drop back down toward the end.
+This workout would start with a set of 4 reps, increase to 5 in the second, 6 in the third, back down to 5 in the fourth and 4 in the fifth for a total of 24 (4,5,6,5,4).
 This pattern is another great way of increasing size and strength by systematically loading your muscles.